 Really… there are endless ways to flavor muffins.
 And this simple recipe is a great base for all sorts of fun flavors.

-Here are 8 of our favorite flavor options:
+Here are some of our favorite flavor options:

 - Peanut butter and berries: Stir 1/4 cup of fresh or frozen berries into the muffin batter, then dollop 1 Tbsp of peanut butter into the center of each muffin.
 (See the photo below for peanut butter and blueberry muffins).